 Breville JE98XL Juice Fountain

-Tying with the 800JEXL for the overall second-place position, the Breville JE98XL also merited an Editors' Choice award for its exceptional performance.
+The Breville JE98XL also merited an Editors' Choice award for its exceptional performance.
 This excellent product absolutely crushes it when it comes to extracting juice from hard produce and makes great mixed juice cocktails.
 It also doesn't disappoint at juicing soft produce.

-Read Full Review: Breville JE98XL Juice Fountain
+Read review: Breville JE98XL Juice Fountain